You are currently viewing PF Calculator

 Now, let’s look at the scheme’s qualifying requirements

 The current laws mandate every firm with 20 or more workers to register with the EPFO and give EPF benefits to its employees.
-Organizations with less than 20 workers, on the other hand, can join the EPF programme on a voluntary basis.
+Organizations with less than 20 workers, on the other hand, can join the EPF program on a voluntary basis.

 Furthermore, the guidelines indicate that workers earning up to Rs.
 15,000 per month must participate in the EPF scheme.

-However, it is possible to opt out of the EPF programme entirely.
+However, it is possible to opt out of the EPF program entirely.
 When you start your career, i.e., when you join your first firm with a base income of more than Rs.15,000 per month, you can opt out of the EPF system.

-In such situation, because you have never contributed to an EPF plan, you can fill out Form 11 when you join the company, and they will classify you as an exempt employee for PF reasons.
+In such a situation, because you have never contributed to an EPF plan, you can fill out Form 11 when you join the company, and they will classify you as an exempt employee for PF reasons.

 Conclusion